For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 No, really, you can't.
 The type of blade a knife has, serrated or smooth for example, makes a big difference when you're chopping up various food types.

-This eight-piece knife set can be bagged from Argos for around £25, and includes a sharpener and an additional pair of scissors.
-The reviews testify that, unlike a lot of cheaper knife block sets, the blades in here are actually sharp enough to do what you bought them for.
+This eight-piece knife set can be bagged from Argos for under £25 and includes a sharpener and an additional pair of scissors.

 With a knife sharpener at your disposal, they should last you years.